Football in Albania: 1984 UEFA European Under-21 Football Championship

 Albania Under-21s have managed to qualify only once in their history, and that came in the year of 1984 when they managed to qualify for the 1984 UEFA European Under-21 Football Championship, although they were competing for the first time in such tournament.
 They were drawn in a very tough group which included the West Germany, Turkey and Austria.
 The historic event was the first time any Albanian squad qualified for a Europe or World Championship, and is only the fifth time any Albanian squad qualified for the major championships.
 To this day the team that qualified for 1984 UEFA European Under-21 Football Championship are still regarded as the most successful team in Albanian football history.
 Albania U21 managed to qualify without losing a single game and managing two very good draws against one of the biggest and best footballing nations, West Germany.

-Albania played the quarter finals against Italy, against which it lost twice 0–1, and 0–1, in Albania and Italy respectively.
+Albania played the quarter-finals against Italy, against which it lost twice 0–1, and 0–1, in Albania and Italy respectively.

+Albania under-19 football team

+Than the Albania national under-18 football team were able to participate for the first time ever in the 1982 UEFA European Under-18 Championship after beating Cyprus 4–2 on aggregate in the Playoffs. in the Groupstage they faced in Group D: Scotland, Netherlands, and Turkey.
+Albania couldn't qualify after losing their first two matches against Scotland and the Netherlands, they secure one point against turkey in the last Groupstage match respectively.
+Their best result so far in their U19/18 history.
+In the following 1983 UEFA European Under-18 Championship Albania came close to qualify once more but they lost the Playoff Round against Bulgaria with 4–1 despite the close win in the second leg.

+Albania under-17 football team

+The Albania national under-17 football team debut participating came at the 1994 UEFA European Under-16 Championship in Ireland.
+In which Albania secured only one draw against Belarus.
+Losing close before to Austria and to Spain as well.

+After more than thirty years without a participation the Under 17 of Albania will host the 2025 UEFA European Under-17 Championship, who will be held in Tirana.